mrakgr/Trading-Journal/journal_2025.md

 These bricks he is talking about are like Renko charts, but % based.
 They make a new candle only when the price closes above or below a % and smooth out the trends.

 Renko charts don't have opens and closes though.
 I guess it closes when it touches the low or the high?

+2:25pm.
+I am not interested in this.
+Not sure what I'll do, but it would be cool to combine an ORB with a mean reversion one.

+Also, now that I've found out about held bids, I can't unsee them.

+They could be detected as high volume, low volatility time periods.
+I could play them as support plays or breakouts during the opening hours.
+I have no reason not to use the concept.

+I should first work on detecting them.

+I could make some rules like if the last n seconds are a high volume and low volatility, then short if below the level, go long above the level.
+To determine whether the support is below or above, I should also keep track of volume transacted on the bid vs the ask.

+Sigh, ahh goddamit, I am through.
+I am going to have to do it.
+I cannot resist quantifying this.
+It wouldn't even be that hard despite what I said in my email to Thomas.

+I am ruined.
+I just know I'll be working on this for the next few months, longer term systems be damned.
+The knowledge is just too enticing and powerful to me.